ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 6. useBeagleHeaders
-Whether or not to send specific beagle headers in requests to fetch a widget.
-Default is `true`.
+Whether or not to send specific Beagle headers in the requests to fetch a widget.
+The default is `true`.

 ### 7. actions
-The map of custom actions.
-The key must be `_beagleAction_` identifier in JSON and the value must be the action handler.
-Default is `defaultActions` map.
-Below is a declaration of this property:
+This is the map of custom actions.
+The key must be a `_beagleAction_` identifier in the JSON and the value must be the action handler.
+The default is `defaultActions` map.
+See below a declaration of this property:
 ```dart
 Map<String, ActionHandler> myAction = {
   'custom:log': ({action, _, __, ___}) {